Strategies for Reducing Peak Demand Charges in Energy Management

 Step 1: Assess Your Power Usage

-Analyze your electricity consumption data to identify patterns.
+Analyse your electricity consumption data to identify patterns.
 When do load peaks occur?
 Is it during midday production hours or evening peak times?
 Knowing your peak power usage periods helps you target your efforts.

 Step 2: Invest in Battery Energy Storage Systems